aleen42/core-web/README.md

 ### Todo

-- [ ] Using remote machines to test specifications down to IE8.
+- [x] Using remote machines to test specifications down to IE9.
+- [ ] Polyfill for `socket.io` to support testing down to IE7.

 ### Release History